 Emergencies within our service area: If you are in an emergency situation, please call the Plan's 24-hour emergency number immediately at 312-423-4200.
 The Plan has doctors on call 24 hours a day, seven days a week.
+Directed urgent care is obtained when contacting UHS emergency number at 312 423-4200.
 In extreme emergencies, if you are unable to contact your doctor, contact the local emergency system (e.g., the 911 telephone system) or go to the nearest hospital emergency room.
 Be sure to tell the emergency room personnel that you are a Plan member so they can notify the Plan.
 You or a family member must notify the Plan within 48 hours unless it was not reasonably possible to do so.
 It is your responsibility to ensure that the Plan has been notified in a timely fashion.
 If you need to be hospitalized in a non-Plan facility, the Plan must be notified within 48 hours or on the first working day following your admission, unless it was not reasonably possible to notify the Plan within that time.
 If you are hospitalized in non-Plan facilities and Plan doctors believe care can be better provided in a Plan hospital, you will be transferred when medically feasible with any ambulance charges covered in full.
 Benefits are available for care from non-Plan providers in a medical emergency only if delay in reaching a Plan provider would result in death, disability or significant jeopardy to your condition.